Kingcom/armips/Readme.txt

 Here, the area is 32 bytes, which is sufficient for the 20 bytes used by .word.

+Optionally, a second parameter can be given.
+The free size of the area will then be filled with bytes of that value.

+3.9  Symbol files

+Functions.

+3.10 C/C++ importer

+Linker.

 #################################
 # 4. ASSEMBLER DIRECTIVES    #